rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 First we need to integrate the Error trait and the panic runtime, and the first step to doing so will be moving the `Error` trait into `core`.
 This is necessary because the panic runtime is part of `core` and the language itself, where as the `Error` trait currently resides in `std`.
 We're pretty excited about this change which we hope will have other positive downstream effects, particularly in the embedded ecosystem.

 Once we've gotten to the point where the `Error` trait is usable in `core` APIs the next step will be to add an interface for creating a panic from an `Error` type.
 We're currently planning on adding a `panic_error` function, similar to the `panic_any` function that is already available in `std`.
-Then we will need to expose the `dyn Error` from `PanicInfo`, so the errors can be accessed and reported in the panic handler.
+This function will give the panic handler access to errors via a `dyn Error`.

 Once panic handlers are able to process `Error` types the next step will be to update the default panic hook provided by `std` to actually report panics via the `Error` trait if they're exposed as such.
 It should iterate over sources and print the backtrace captured by the error itself if one is available, or possibly capture one itself otherwise.